-1. Tom Yum Goong - SpicyThai Soup with Shrimps and Herbs
+1. Tom Yum Goong - Spicy Thai Soup with Shrimps and Herbs

 This list couldn't start off with anything else but Tom Yum.
 Tom Yum soup is one of the most popular defining features of Thai food.
 Its most loved variation is Tom Yum Goong, which is a hot and sour soup dish chocked with spices, shrimp, vegetables and herbs.
-One serving is quite filling given its numerous ingredients, but it is so delicious that just one serving will not suffice and you will be compelled to take a second helping.
+One serving is quite filling, given its numerous ingredients, but it is so delicious that just one serving will not suffice, and you will be compelled to take a second helping.
 Every spoon packs a flavourful punch, and what's more, it is extremely healthy.
-It is made from the goodness of shrimps, mushrooms, lemongrass, kaffir lime leaves, galangal, lime juice, fish sauce, and crushed chilli peppers, all mixed together in a light watery broth making it one of the most loved food from Thailand globally.
+It is made from the goodness of shrimp, mushrooms, lemongrass, kaffir lime leaves, galangal, lime juice, fish sauce, and crushed chilli peppers, all mixed together in a light watery broth making it one of the most loved foods from Thailand globally.
 The USP of this dish is its zesty spiciness, but you can also ask for a mild version that contains coconut milk.
-And if you can't have enough of it, you can also buy the Tom Yum paste which is easily available in markets, and give it a homemade twist.
+And if you can't have enough of it, you can also buy the Tom Yum paste, which is easily available in markets, and give it a homemade twist.